 Another idea is to have an Easter picnic with family or your traveling companions.
 Enjoy the open air and the springtime blooms while you dine al fresco.

 Take a Day Trip:

-Easter falls at the perfect time for a whirl outside the city limits, so consider taking a day trip to one of these nearby destinations.
+Easter falls at the perfect time for a short excursion outside the city, so consider taking a day trip to one of these idyllic nearby destinations.
 A day at the Palace of Versailles and its magnificent formal gardens is one possibility; another is to enjoy the lush, magnificent greenery at Monet's Gardens in Giverny.